mitimes/opsworks-cookbooks/opsworks-dotenv/README.md

 ### configure

-In the OpsWorks stack dashboard click on stack Settings and supply your ENV configuration.
+In the OpsWorks stack dashboard click on stack Settings.
 For example:

 ```json